 - March 2018 The Policy was revised in further compliance with 49 CFR Part 219, including §219.23 by adding: Attachment A, titles of MOW/RWP Employees and titles which may be designated as MOW/RWP Employees; and Attachment C, "Guidance for Regulated Service Employees about 49 CFR Part 219."
 Additional information was added to Section VII. of the Policy regarding Referral Program provisions and to Section VI.C. to clarify testing authority for test types.
-A reference to federal regulation was added to Section IV. to define a refusal to test. - March 2020 This Policy was revised to reflect changes in medication reporting requirements for FRA Regulated employees and CDL drivers; to distinguish between consequences for engaging in prohibited conduct and for non-reporting violations; to clarify the definition of Return to Duty testing; to reflect changes in Federal and LIRR Drug Panels (Attachment B). - JuneSept.
-2020 This Policy was revised to reflect a change in the timeframe for consequences for engaging in prohibited conduct; to reflect a change in EAP's confidentiality provision for Regulated Service employees.
+A reference to federal regulation was added to Section IV. to define a refusal to test. - March 2020 This Policy was revised to reflect changes in medication reporting requirements for FRA Regulated employees and CDL drivers; to distinguish between consequences for engaging in prohibited conduct and for non-reporting violations; to clarify the definition of Return to Duty testing; to reflect changes in Federal and LIRR Drug Panels (Attachment B). - Dec.
+2020 This Policy was revised to reflect a change in the timeframe for consequences for engaging in prohibited conduct; to reflect a change in EAP's confidentiality provision for Regulated Service employees. - March 2022 This Policy was revised to reflect the addition of Mechanical Employees (MECH) to the Regulated Service Employees classification per 49 CFR 219.
+References to this classification were updated in the main body of the policy and in Attachment C. In addition, the Guidelines for Reasonable Cause testing for Regulated Service Employees have been updated to reflect changes in 49 CFR 219.

-Guidance for Regulated Service Employees about 49 CFR Part 219
+Guidance for Regulated Service Employees about 49 CFR Part 2194